-Before taking any of the following badges/activit ties, please b e aware of the following requirements: :
+Before taking any of the following badges/activities, please be aware of the following requirements:

 Swimming Merit Badge Must pass the Swimmer Test.
 Lifesaving Merit Badge Swimming Merit Badge required.
 Must pass the Swimmer Test.
-Mile Swim Must pass the Swimmer Test.
+Mile Swim Must pass the Swimmer Test .
 Must attend Mile Swim practices held on Monday and Tuesday evenings.
 Mile Swim will begin at 7:00p.m. on Wednesday.
 Available to adult participants.
 Instructional Swim All Scouts who do not pass the swim test are encouraged to take instructional swim.
 Instructional swim will be offered Monday through Thursday, and any Scouts wanting to re-test may do so at this time.
 Snorkeling B.S.A.
 Must pass the Swimmer Test.
 BSA Patch available in Trading Post.
 Polar Bear Must pass the Swimmer Test.
 Starts at 6:00a.m. on Monday, Tuesday, and Wednesday.
-Participants must make every session to receive the patch.
-(There will be a make up session for those on conflicting Overnights.)
+Participants must make every session to receive the patch .
+(There will be a make-up session for those on conflicting Overnights.)
 Available to adult participants.
 Free Time Activities The pool will be open daily at Free time for all Scouts to participate.
 Scouts must meet the swimming requirements to participate in aquatics activities.
 Everyone must take the swim test, and have a buddy tag to participate.
-There will be no C .
-M .
-D .
-Free Time activities on Friday.
+There will be no Free Time activities on Friday.
 Canoeing Merit Badge Swimming Merit Badge required.
 Must pass the Swimmer Test.
 Canoeing Merit Badge is subject to Firebird Lake being opened.
-All youth attempting to earn this badge should have a "Back-up Plan" in case the lake is closed for unforeseen reasons. case the take is closed for unforeseen reasons.
+All youth attempting to earn this badge should have a "Back-up Plan" in case the lake is closed for unforeseen reasons.
 Rowing Merit Badge Swimming Merit Badge required.
-Must pass the Trowing Ment Dauge Swimmer Test.
+Must pass the Swimmer Test.
 Rowing Merit Badge is subject to Firebird Lake being opened.
 All youth attempting to earn this badge should have a "Back-up Plan" in case the lake is closed for unforeseen reasons.
+Kayaking Must pass the Swimmer Test.